Rescue Me (Madonna song): Critical reception

-Larry Flick from Billboard magazine described Madonna's vocals as her "most potent to date" and Pettibone's production "stellar", while also complimenting that the song's remixes, saying Pettibone "has outdone himself this time, creating several new versions that should suit a variety of formats...
+Larry Flick from Billboard magazine described Madonna's vocals as her "most potent to date" and Pettibone's production "stellar", while also complimenting the song's remixes, saying Pettibone "has outdone himself this time, creating several new versions that should suit a variety of formats...
 In any mix, 'Rescue Me' proves to be far meatier and long-lasting than the previous 'Justify My Love'."
 Taraborrelli described the track as a "standard, pulsating dance fare" noting it to be opposite of "Justify My Love".
 Rikky Rooksby found the "growling" vocals by Madonna to be "ill-advised" but was positive about the ending of the track with the sound of the rain and thunder.
 David Browne from Entertainment Weekly called the song as a "flimsy 'Vogue' rewrite" in his review for The Immaculate Collection, feeling that it did not break "new ground" for the singer.
 Alan Jones from Music Week stated that Madonna "moves uptempo with a rhythmically apposite dancefloor contender which will shine at retail too."
 He added, "Her consistency is awesome."
 James Hamilton from Record Mirror described it as "a gospel chorus punctuated at turns rasping and mumbling plaintive unhurried trotter".
 In an album guide for Rolling Stone, the track was described as "worthy" and "sensual".
 Andrew Harrison from Select relegated it as "more usual upfront Madonna dance workout with histrionic strings" but found it—along with "Justify My Love"—to showcase the singer's vulnerability, sexual predication and submission, all of which gave "Madonna's records an edge".